Recently, I’ve come across a lot of questions in forums about the safety of running water bowls (aka cat fountains).

 We finally got a cat fountain, and we no longer had to keep the sink on a constant drip.

-While these fountains are amazing, as I mentioned above, some people worry about the safety of these bowls.
+While these fountains are amazing, as we mentioned above, some people worry about the safety of these bowls.

-I have seen several questions about the safety of these fountains in cat forums.
-People are afraid that maybe the fountain will short or perhaps the cat will get water up its nose.
+We have seen several questions about the safety of these fountains in cat forums.
+People are afraid that maybe the fountain will shorten or perhaps the cat will get water up its nose.

 Like any other water bowl, these fountains need to be regularly cleaned to keep the water fresh and free of bacteria.